mitsuba-renderer/drjit/src/python/docstr.rst

         dr.enable_grad(a)
         b = f(a) # some computation involving 'a'

-        # The below three operations can also be written more compactly as dr.forward_from(a)
+        # The below three operations can also be written more compactly as dr.forward(a)
         dr.set_gradient(a, 1.0)
         dr.enqueue(dr.ADMode.Forward, a)
         dr.traverse(dr.ADMode.Forward)